[Faculty Handbook Category #1]

 1. Respondent

-The Responsible Institutional Officer will provide the respondent with a copy of the draft investigation and, concurrently, a copy of, or supervised access to, the evidence on which the report is based and provide the respondent an opportunity for comment and rebuttal.
+The RIO will provide the respondent with a copy of the draft investigation and, concurrently, a copy of, or supervised access to, the evidence on which the report is based and provide the respondent an opportunity for comment and rebuttal.
 The respondent will be allowed 30 calendar days to review and comment on the draft report.
 The respondent’s comments will be attached to the final report.
 The findings of the final report will take into account the respondent’s comments in addition to all the other evidence.

 2. Complainant

-The Responsible Institutional Officer will provide the complainant, if he or she is identifiable, with those portions of the draft investigation report that address the complainant’s role and opinions in the investigation.
+The RIO will provide the complainant, if he or she is identifiable, with those portions of the draft investigation report that address the complainant’s role and opinions in the investigation.
 Comments by the Complainant, if any, must be submitted within 30 days of the date on which the complainant was given the draft investigation report.
 The report should be modified, as appropriate, based on the complainant’s comments.

 3. Confidentiality